s-km/proftpd_notify/README.md

 # proftpd_notify

-ftpmail wasn't working for me so i built a scuffed version in go because fuck perl
+ftpmail wasn't working for me so I built a scuffed version in go because fuck perl :^)

+I  realize you're supposed to toss pid files into `/var/run`, but because this is intended for use on a shared server without root access I had to be a little creative with where I put it.

 ## Installation